Junnygram/chess-container/Readme.md

 ![Screenshot 2024-08-28 at 16 32 11](https://github.com/user-attachments/assets/4556d8fa-024b-47aa-aa42-a7ff1d4d63bf)

-to stop, we can run below with the container ID, it can be start stop restart
+To stop the container, run the command below using the container ID.
+You can also start, stop, or restart containers using the corresponding commands.
 ```
 docker stop 32a6204355de
 ```